hburgoyne/picard_mcp/README.md

    - Uses its own PostgreSQL database separate from the MCP server

 3. **Docker Infrastructure**: Containerized deployment for easy setup and scaling
-   - Separate containers for MCP server, Django client, and PostgreSQL databases
+   - Separate containers for MCP server (port 8001), Django client (port 8000), and PostgreSQL databases
    - Configured networking for secure inter-container communication
    - Volume mounting for persistent data storage
    - Compatible with both local Docker deployment and Render cloud deployment